-Tunnelling is underway on the West Gate Tunnel that will ensure quicker and safer journeys and remove over 9000 trucks a day from streets in the inner west.
+The West Gate Tunnel will ensure quicker and safer journeys and remove over 9000 trucks a day from streets in the inner west.

 Cars and trucks will enter the citybound tunnel from the West Gate Freeway just west of Williamstown Road and exit near the Maribyrnong River in Footscray.
 To travel west, cars and trucks will enter the tunnel near the Maribyrnong River and exit at the West Gate Freeway just east of Millers Road.

-The tunnels are being built using 2 tunnel boring machines (TBMs), with minimal impact to the community and businesses, while work happens below ground.
+Two tunnel boring machines (TBMs), Bella and Vida bored underground with minimal impact to the community and businesses, to dig the tunnels.

 In February 2023, TBM Vida broke through in Yarraville, completing a 2.8km journey that started on the west side of the Maribyrnong River under Yarraville and finished at Williamstown Road near the West Gate Freeway.